hashicorp/terraform-provider-awscc/docs/resources/eks_cluster.md

 Optional:

 - `provider` (Attributes) The encryption provider for the cluster. (see [below for nested schema](#nestedatt--encryption_config--provider))
-- `resources` (List of Dynamic) Specifies the resources to be encrypted.
+- `resources` (List of String) Specifies the resources to be encrypted.
 The only supported value is "secrets".

 <a id="nestedatt--encryption_config--provider"></a>
 ### Nested Schema for `encryption_config.provider`